 Many activities – whether for work or enjoyment in our personal lives – still require that we drive to them.
 Even those using public transportation still find themselves in a vehicle on a regular basis.

-At J. Gonzalez Law Firm, we know that in any given city, whether in Rio Grande City, McAllen, Brownsville, or any other area throughout the nation, the traffic conditions change continuously on any given day.
+At J. Gonzalez Injury Attorneys, we know that in any given city, whether in Rio Grande City, McAllen, Brownsville, or any other area throughout the nation, the traffic conditions change continuously on any given day.
 But not all parts of the day are created equal when it comes to planning your route and different challenges can arise depending on the time of day we find ourselves out on the road.

 Not All Hours of the Day are a Hazard